 CCO is available in both print and digital editions.
 The print edition is FREE to anyone in the continental United States and is mailed every other month as it is published.
-The print edition is also available internationally for a small shipping and handling fee.
+The print edition is also available internationally for a small one-time shipping and handling fee (this fee is non-refundable).
 Every issue of CCO is available in a free digital edition.

 More from Chief Content Officer Magazine

 - The Content Marketing Pyramid: Create More With Less

 - The Future of Social Media Content Strategy is Really Déjà Vu

 - How Measurement Can Kill Your Content Marketing Strategy

 - 4 Ways Wearable Tech Could Change Your Marketing Strategy

 - Why Your Content Marketing Team Needs a Marketing Technologist

 - How the Right Tech Can Improve Your Content Marketing Workflow